📂 Government Jobs & Employee Benefits

 1. Is OPS still available in India?

-Yes, for employees appointed before 1 January 2004 in the Central Govement and in some states that have formally restored it.
+Yes, for employees appointed before 1 January 2004 in the Central Government and in some states that have formally restored it.

 2. Who regulates NPS?